iot-salzburg/gpu-jupyter/README.md

   ./start-local.sh
   ```

-This will run *gpu-jupyter* on the default port [localhost:8888](http://localhost:8888).
+This will run *gpu-jupyter* on the default port [localhost:8888](http://localhost:8888) with the default password `asdf`.
 The general usage is:
   ```bash
   ./start-local.sh -p [port]  # port must be an integer with 4 or more digits.
   ```